 2 credits | 16 weeks | Open to all sophomores and juniors

 This class will allow you to explore the relationship between your chosen field of study and life after graduation.
 You will explore post-graduation opportunities through the lens of marketable skills.
-Under the guidance of career and academic advisors, you will develop a portfolio that highlights skills gained through academic coursework and co-curricular experiences.
+Under the guidance of career coaches and academic advisors, you will develop a portfolio that highlights skills gained through academic coursework and co-curricular experiences.
 By the end of the course, you will be more fully engaged in an ongoing process of academic and career planning for post-collegiate success.
 There are currently two sections of this course available:

 - Global & International Studies (Designed for students in the School of Global & International Studies and language majors)